BIGJRA/BIGJRA.github.io/rejuv.md

 - Where's Reina?
 (Neutral)

 In a room at the bottom is the… bobsled club?
-If you can defeat all the students, you’ll be gifted the MegaStone *Cameruptite!*
+If you can defeat all the students, you'll be gifted the MegaStone *Cameruptite!*

-In another room on this floor you’ll find:
+In another room on this floor you'll find:

 ZCell 107: Axis High University